 Tip: One way to maximize your time and skip the ticket lines is to join a walking tour with a local guide.
 There is a variety of walking tours on offer in Cordoba, ranging from 1 to 4 hours in duration, depending on how many attractions you would like to visit.
 For a 1-day visit to Cordoba, the best option is the 4-hour tour of the Jewish Quarter, Mosque-Cathedral and Alcazar.
 It covers all the essential Cordoba attractions and leaves you half a day to explore the rest of the historic city centre.
 Or if you are travelling as a family or a group, consider a Private Walking Tour of Cordoba.

-If you have 2 or 3 days in Cordoba, you can explore old town historic neighbourhoods (barrios) at a leisurely pace, get lost in the maze of adorable alleys in Juderia and San Basilio, visit the Palace Town of Medina Azahara, relax in Hamman al Andalus, see the beautiful snow-white Andalusian horses at the Royal Stables and enjoy Cordoba’s vibrant night scene.
+Cordoba is an ideal destination for a weekend break in Spain.
+So if you have 2 or 3 days in Cordoba, you can explore the old town’s historic neighbourhoods (barrios) at a leisurely pace, get lost in the maze of adorable alleys in Juderia and San Basilio, visit the Palace Town of Medina Azahara, relax in Hamman al Andalus, see the beautiful snow-white Andalusian horses at the Royal Stables and enjoy Cordoba’s vibrant night scene.

-Things to do in Cordoba in 1 Day
+Things to do in Cordoba in One Day

 This part of the guide introduces the unmissable sites of Cordoba that can easily be seen in 1 Day.
 You can pack more attractions in your day or keep a reasonably relaxed pace exploring these key sites.
 This is what makes Cordoba one of the best places to visit in Spain – Mezquita draws you in, but the city continues to surprise you.